jbagatta/config-engine/README.md

 Jetstream K/V operates as a stream consumer under the hood, meaning an entire configuration namespace can be subscribed to and persisted locally for immediate usage.

+## ConfigEngine

+The `ConfigEngine` is the primary access point for retrieving and watching configuration values in an existing namespace.
+Configuration changes are subscribed to via Jetstream, meaning accessing them is done locally and immediately - state is kept up to date automatically, and callbacks can be attached to the state changes.

+`ConfigEngine` requires a Nats client with only read (subscribe) access to the KV streams.

+## ConfigEngineManager

+The `ConfigEngineManager` is responsible for creating configuration namespaces, and setting/updating values.
+It also provides access to configuration history (if enabled via `kvOptions`).

+`ConfigEngineManager` requires a Nats client with write (publish) access to the KV streams in order to perform these tasks.

+*NOTE: for safety, it's recommended to use separate Nats client auth for `ConfigEngine` and `ConfigEngineManager`* - see `nats-server.conf` in the test setup directory for an example of configuring this in Jetstream.

 ## Usage

 ```typescript